Stephen-Gates/report-gallery/docs/chatbot.md

     - Returns a count of the next level of user groups.
     - Returns Factsheet cards for the next level of user groups ordered alphabetically.
 1. Show me the user group *Direct Marketing*. [^1]
-    - Returns a Factsheet card for the user group, e.g. Name, description, location, tags
+    - Returns a Factsheet card for the user group, e.g. Name, description, location, responsible subscription(s), tags
 1. Which applications support user group *Direct Marketing*? [^1]^,^[^2]
     - Returns a count of used applications.
     - Returns Application Factsheet cards ordered alphabetically.